toplac/spring-boot-vaadin-bootstrap/README.md

 The projects are missing several features like unit-test, logging and custom Vaadin-Themes.
 I plan to add them soon.
 Feel free to contribute.

+## Usage

+Clone the repository and import the Porject into your IDE.
+To launch an example, simply run ./gradlew bootRun in the root of the example.
+An embedded Tomcat Server will be started and after a view seconds your application is accessible under http://localhost:8080

 ## Available modules

 * spring-boot-vaadin-multi - contains a multi-module gradle project